If you visit Lefkada, you should keep in mind some things about driving in the island. Read traffic rules and driving hints below for your safety!

-Driving in Lefkada
+Driving in Lefkada island

 You will meet on the roads with dozens of motorbikes, many of them are rented bikes, the others are local people.
-The motorbikes are changing their speed and direction quickly and suddenly, so please drive carefully and safely.
+The scooters are changing their speed and direction quickly and suddenly, so please drive carefully and safely.
 Some drivers do not respect the speed limits, particularly on the larger roads, but to avoid accidents compliance with the rules is strongly recommended.
 If you drive in Lefkada, obey all the traffic laws!

 Speed limits in Lefkada

-Within towns and villages: 50 km/h
+In towns and villages: 50 km/h

 Out of town: 90 km/h

-Other useful informations for driving
+Other useful informations for driving in Lefkada

-In the villages there are several one ways roads, so always be sure of the traffic rules before you drive into a street.
+- In the villages there are several one ways roads, so always be sure of the traffic rules before you drive into a street.

-Always wear your seatbelt, whilst the car is moving – it is recommended for your passengers as well.
+- Always wear your seatbelt, whilst the car is moving – it is recommended for your passengers as well.
 Children under 10 years must sit in the back seat.

-Follow the parking rules!
+- Follow the parking rules!
 Do not park on closing lines or at parking forbidden signs.

-Using your mobile phone without a hands free kit whilst driving is illegal.
+- Using your mobile phone without a hands free kit whilst driving is illegal.

-In Greece the legal limit is 0.5 mg, which equates to a small glass of beer.
+- In Greece the legal limit is 0.5 mg, which equates to a small glass of beer.
 Do not drive if you drink alcohol!